Essential Facts for Mobile County Right-of-Way Projects

 How much does this bond cost?

 He might wonder about pricing.
-The bond premium varies based on credit history but typically costs a small percentage of the bond amount.
+The bond premium varies based on credit history but typically amounts to a small percentage of the bond amount.

 What does this bond cover?